samer--/ocaml/ccprob/README.md

 # Probabilistic programming using delimited continuations

-This directory contains some work I did comparing a few different ways of implementing probabilistic programming based on Oleg Kiselyov's Hansei system, which is in turn based on his `delimcc` package providing delimited continuations (shift and reset) in OCaml.
+This directory contains some work I did comparing a few different ways of implementing probabilistic programming based on the ideas in Oleg Kiselyov's Hansei system, which is in turn based on his `delimcc` package providing delimited continuations (shift and reset) in OCaml.